 This photo is my favourite coffee at the moment.
-It’s a skinny cortado.
-Over the last few years I’ve progressed from cappuccino to flat white and now my coffee of choice is a cortado.
+A skinny cortado.
+Over the last few years I’ve progressed from cappuccino to flat white.
+Now I’m liking a cortado.
 Skinny milk if possible.
 But sometimes I go wild and have an espresso…

-There are some great coffee shops in Bristol but you’re most likely to find me hanging out in Boston Tea Party.
+There are some great coffee shops in Bristol.
+But most likely you’ll find me in Boston Tea Party.
 Early morning is favourite.

 Boston opened on Park Street, Bristol in 1995, just two years after I set up my own business, Cardens.
 According to Wikipedia, Boston Tea Party is family owned (just like Cardens) and now operates 22 cafés six of them in Bristol.